 chain, to join the fight against modern slavery.
 The Company wants clients to know that they can buy with confidence from an ethically responsible, Modern Slavery

 Act compliant business.
-PS Contract Furniture Ltd has partnered with a specialist anti trafficking social enterprise organisation to ensure that the Company remains properly informed and equipped to ‘modern slavery proof’ its
+PS Contract Furniture Ltd has partnered with a specialist anti-trafficking social enterprise organization to ensure that the Company remains properly informed and equipped to ‘modern slavery proof’ its

 Our modern slavery commitment.

 We commit to protect/support our employees and business against the threat of modern slavery; We use our commercial and relational influence to encourage suppliers to adopt a similarly ethical position;

 We strive to increase transparency across our business and supply chain making it more difficult for Modern Slavery to exist within our spheres of influence and control;

 We continuously review policy to ensure it identifies and mitigates Modern Slavery threats wherever they may occur;